-In view of combination of growing interest in the effects of climate change on regeneration survival and growth, and observed variation in crop performance likely to be linked to local climate, during 2007 the feasibility of linking growth and mortality during the first 5 years of the trial to regional and locally-interpolated climate records will be explored.
+In view of combination of growing interest in the effects of climate change on regeneration survival and growth, and observed variation in crop performance likely to be linked to local climate, during 2007 a project was proposed to explore the feasibility of linking growth and mortality during the first 5 years of the trial to regional and locally-interpolated climate records.
+This is in progress, and a first iteration will be undertaken for December 31, 2008.